College Level Examination Program Exam Policies

-- CLEP exams (College Level Proficiency Exams) are intended to allow students to receive credit for knowledge that has not previously been awarded college credit.
+- CLEP exams (College Level Examination Program) are intended to allow students to receive credit for knowledge that has not previously been awarded college credit.

 - Credit is only awarded for subject exams, not for general exams.
 General exams, such as “Humanities”, address broad areas of knowledge.
 Subject exams, such as “Principles of Microeconomics”, address specific subject areas.
 A list and description of all CLEP exams is available on the CLEP website.